 Most wrestlers have had a gimmick that doesn’t work, or one that they’re embarrassed by.
 For example, hard-nosed British technical wrestler William Regal was once known as “The Real Man’s Man,” a guy who chopped wood and wore a hard hat.
 The Undertaker’s in-character brother, a demon from hell named Kane, was previously a wrestling dentist.
 It’s all part of the business.

 But over the phone from his Florida home, Hector doesn’t sound embarrassed.
 To him, the entire Gobbledy Gooker thing was a missed business opportunity, one he says could have worked if it was given the right venue.
 He’s vehement that, in front of the right crowd, it would have been recognized for exactly what it was: Something fun to entertain the kids.
-“It was always for the children,” Hector says today.
+“It was always for the children,” Hector told Mental Floss.
 He says he was not ready for the rowdy northeastern crowd he faced that night in Hartford, and thought that a more kid-friendly audience would have been more appropriate.

 “It was not a kid crowd,” he laughs.